Thank you so much for joining or for staying with me if you've been listening for a little bit.

 And so they called for a boycott.

-So they're they're making a racial distinction.
+So they're making a racial distinction here.

-They're saying, well, we're advocating for more Hispanic people to be involved in the legal processes and the legal system, um, but also gets tied in with groups that have very political and very partisan positions on things like immigration.
+They're saying, well, we're advocating for more Hispanic people to be involved in the legal processes and the legal system, but also gets tied in with groups that have very political and very partisan positions on things like immigration.

-When you have a presidential candidate whose biggest sort of lightning rod issue, and the thing that vaulted him to the front of the GOP line is in fact an immigration-related issue that ties very directly into uh specifically Hispanic and Latino immigration.
+When you have a presidential candidate whose biggest sort of lightning rod issue and the thing that vaulted him to the front of the GOP line is in fact an immigration-related issue that ties very directly into specifically Hispanic and Latino immigration, is he allowed to bring that up?

-Um it's one thing to say that he said it wrong, it's another thing to say that he is also wrong on all of the merits.
+It's another thing to say that he is also wrong on all of the merits.

-Um and I'm looking at associations.
+And I'm looking at associations.

-But is Judge Curiel tied to organizations and groups that if you were in Trump's situation, you would think would give you some pause, meaning that is he tied to activist groups here That have taken explicitly political positions that would put them at odds with Trump.
+But is Judge Curiel tied to organizations and groups that if you were in Trump's situation, you would think would give you some pause, meaning that is he tied to activist groups here that have taken explicitly political positions that would put them at odds with Trump?

-That's that's fair game, right?
+That's fair game, right?

 So it's a, or at least I think it should be, that should be fair game.